About Boston College

 The Outpatient Unit staff includes full-time primary care physicians, nurse practitioners, and on-site specialty consultants.
 The 24-hour Inpatient Unit provides care for students requiring observation and frequent physician/nurse assessments.
 The staff also provides urgent outpatient nursing assessments when the Outpatient Unit is closed and can be reached at 617-552-3225.

 Boston College requires that all undergraduate resident students be enrolled with University Health Services.
 A mandatory campus health fee is included on the tuition bill.
-Undergraduate students living off-campus who have been charged this fee and do not wish to utilize the service, may request a waiver from the University Health Services office in Cushing Hall or download it from the University Health Services website.
+Undergraduate students living off-campus who have been charged this fee and do not wish to utilize the service, may request a waiver from the University Health Services office at 2150 Commonwealth Avenue or download it from the University Health Services website.
 It must be submitted to the University Health Services Department during the month of September.

 Accessing care from University Health Services is optional for graduate students and is available through payment of the Health/Infirmary fee or on a fee-for-service basis.